5883 Glenridge Drive NE, Suite 100 | Atlanta, GA. 30328 | P: 404-303-1314 | F: 404-303-1399

 Children sometimes have difficulty controlling their thrill seeking impulses and are frequently unaware of their own physical limitations.
 As a result, many common childhood activities can result in broken bones.
 Fortunately, bones generally heal quicker and with fewer complications in children than they do in adults, as long as their treatment is carefully monitored.
 Call a doctor right away you think your child has a broken bone.
 If you are not sure and need our expertise, we are happy to take a look at your child, and if needed, refer you to a specialist.
 Symptoms usually include pain, redness, swelling, and refusal to move the arm.

-Proper initial care can help alleviate some of the discomfort and make successful treatment even more likely.
+Proper initial care can help alleviate some of the discomforts and make successful treatment even more likely.

 Call 911 if: